 Appeal & Dispute Procedures

-PA Health & Wellness (PHW) recognizes that there are times when providers may not be satisfied with a matter handled by PA Health & Wellness.
+PA Health and Wellness (PHW) recognizes that there are times when providers may not be satisfied with a matter handled by PA Health and Wellness.
 Providers have a right to file an appeal or dispute.
-A Health & Wellness maintains a Provider Dispute Resolution Process, which provides for informal resolution of Provider Disputes and a formal process for Provider Appeals.
+PA Health and Wellness maintains a Provider Dispute Resolution Process, which provides for informal resolution of Provider Disputes and a formal process for Provider Appeals.

 *This process excludes claims reconsiderations or disputes – see section 3 for claims specific information.